redis/docs/content/operate/kubernetes/deployment/helm.md

 ## Configuration

-See [`values.yaml`](https://github.com/RedisLabs/redis-enterprise-operator/blob/master/deploy/helm/redis-enterprise-operator/values.yaml) for the default values.
+helm show values redis/redis-enterprise-operator --version <release-name>

 ### Install with values file

-1. View configurable values with `helm show values`.
+1. View configurable values with `helm show values redis/redis-enterprise-operator --version <release-name>`.

 2. Create a YAML file with the values you wish to configure.